Skip to Content

 After that, try to scratch a piece of glass (5 – 5.5) with your mineral.
 If your mineral is still harder, you can use a steel file (6 – 6.5).
 In case the mineral is still harder than a steel file, you can use a quartz crystal (7).

-In case your mineral scratches quartz crystal, and at the same time quartz cannot scratch your mineral back, it means you have a really hard one.
+If your mineral scratches quartz crystal, and at the same time, quartz cannot scratch your mineral back, it means you have a really hard one.
 Most probably, it is a gemstone.
 One of the gemstone characteristics is durability, so most gemstones have a hardness of more than 7.

 Tabe of tools with an equivalent hardness to the Mohs scale